sidefy-team/sidefy-plugins/switch_wishlist_discount/README.md

 <img width="486" height="370" alt="1Capture_2025-10-03_22 14 53" src="https://github.com/user-attachments/assets/a2b6c7a0-b140-4044-a19c-33fb75ddd807" />

-Monitor your Nintendo Switch wishlist games for discount information (Japan eShop only), and get calendar notifications when games are on sale.
+Monitor your Nintendo Switch wishlist games for discount information (Japan eShop only), and get timeline notifications when games are on sale.

 ### Features